postsharp/Metalama.Documentation/content/conceptual/aspects/configuration/exposing-options.md

 ### Exposing options directly on your aspect

-Often, you will want to offer users of your aspect the possibility to specify options directly when instantiating the aspect, typically as properties as the aspect custom attribute.
+Often, you will want to offer users of your aspect the possibility to specify options directly when instantiating the aspect, typically as properties of the aspect custom attribute.

 To achieve this, your aspect must implement the <xref:Metalama.Framework.Options.IHierarchicalOptionsProvider> interface.
 This interface has a single method <xref:Metalama.Framework.Options.IHierarchicalOptionsProvider.GetOptions*> that returns a list of options objects, typically an instance of your option class wrapped into an array.